Types of tenancy

 We have several different types of tenancy.
 You can find out which type you have by looking at the front of your tenancy agreement.

-If you’re a new tenant and are not transferring from another council or housing association, you will probably be given a starter tenancy.
-A starter tenancy is a week-to-week assured shorthold tenancy, which is a form of assured tenancy, with limited rights and limited security.
+If you’re a new tenant and are not transferring from another council or housing association, you will probably be given a starter to assured tenancy.
+A starter to assured tenancy is a week-to-week assured shorthold tenancy, which is a form of assured tenancy, with limited rights and limited security.
 Your tenancy will be reviewed over a 12 month period.
-If we are satisfied you have met your responsibilities as a tenant, we will generally offer you a fixed term tenancy at the end of 12 months.
-Any fixed term tenancy offered will usually be for five years but in some specific circumstances may be for two years.
+If we are satisfied you have met your responsibilities as a tenant, your tenancy will automatically convert to assured on the first anniversary.

 Fixed term tenancy